How Many Foster Kids Graduate from High School?

 High school graduation rates for foster youth can be addressed in multiple ways.
 Foster children should be treated like any other child going through high school.
 High school can be a negative experience in itself.
 The added stress of being in foster care can increase the chances of an unsuccessful future.

-It's important to remember that you are committing to providing a stable home if you are looking to foster a child.
-Whether the child is returning to their parents, a relative, or considered for adoption, it's still a commitment.
+It's essential to remember that you are committing to providing a stable home if you are considering fostering a child.
+Whether the child is returning to their parents, a relative, or is considered for adoption, it's still a commitment.

 The parent or guardian will be trained to engage with biological parents if needed.
 Some foster care agencies and organizations work with people to ensure they feel prepared.